Farewell, My Beautiful Naples (1946 film)

 Farewell, My Beautiful Naples (Addio, mia bella Napoli!) is a 1946 Italian musical melodrama film directed by Mario Bonnard and starring Fosco Giachetti, Vera Carmi and Clelia Matania.
 It is based on a 1910 play which had previously been made into a 1917 silent film of the same title.
 Location shooting took place around Naples, including at Pompeii, Amalfi and Capri.

 Synopsis

 In Naples, a local composer falls in love with an American tourist.
+The two start a relationship, but the girl is forced to leave.
+Heartbroken, the young man dedicates a song to her.